Group lasso based selection for high-dimensional mediation analysis: Simulation study

 \subsection{Results}

-Table \ref{tab_true_normal} and Table \ref{tab_true_binary} show, for each method, the mean of three performance metrics, namely precision (or positive predictive value), recall and specificity, over 100 replicates, for continuous and binary outcomes respectively.
-In particular, the metrics are defined with respect to four selection problems:
+Table \ref{tab_true_normal} and Table \ref{tab_true_binary} show, for each method, the mean of three performance metrics, namely precision, recall and specificity, over 100 replicates, for continuous and binary outcomes respectively.
+We recall that precision, or positive predictive value, is the proportion of variables of interest among those selected by the method; recall, or sensitivity, is the proportion of selected variables among those of interest; and specificity is the proportion of variables not selected among those of no interest.
+In particular, these metrics are defined with respect to four selection problems: